25 Famous Painters Who Shaped the Art World As We Know it

 Although most of her work consists of self-portraits, she does have a body of surrealist and feminist paintings.
 My Birth is a disturbing image of an adult head emerging from the birth canal, and My Nurse and I depicts Frida’s head on a baby’s body being breastfed.
 These paintings are surreal and invoke a feminist dismissal of childbirth and motherhood.

-Although his contemporaries, William de Kooning and Mark Rothko, are just as important to the development of the Abstract Movement, Pollack earned his place as one of the most famous painters because he is more well-known and widely celebrated in pop culture.
+Although his contemporaries, William de Kooning and Mark Rothko, are just as crucial to the development of the Abstract Movement, Pollock earned his place as one of the most famous painters because he is more well-known and widely celebrated in pop culture.
 The drip paintings and their debut in Life Magazine in 1949 brought Abstract Expressionism to the forefront of the Modern Art Movement.

 Andy Warhol

 Andy Warhol is to art what Henry Ford is to industry.
-He made turned art into a wide-scale manufacturing effort.
-He had workers who helped him complete paintings and turned his silkscreen printings into images that could be reproduced again and again.
+He turned art into a wide-scale manufacturing effort.
+He had workers who helped him complete paintings and turned his silkscreen printings into images that could be reproduced repeatedly.

 Famous Contemporary Artists